Dallas: Race and ethnicity

-The Dallas area is also a major destination for Black and African Americans.
-Between 2000 and 2010, the Dallas area gained 223,000 new Black and African American residents only behind the Atlanta metropolitan area.
+The Dallas area is also a major living destination for Black and African Americans primarily due to its strong and diverse economy.
+Between 2010 and 2020, the Dallas area had the second-most new Black and African American residents only behind the Atlanta area and slightly above the Houston area.
 The notable influx of African Americans is partly due to the New Great Migration.
 There is a significant number of people from the Horn of Africa, immigrants from Ethiopia, Eritrea and Somalia.

 The Dallas–Fort-Worth metroplex had an estimated 70,000 Russian-speakers (as of November 6, 2012) mostly immigrants from the former Soviet Bloc.
 Included in this population are Russians, Russian Jews, Ukrainians, Belarusians, Moldavians, Uzbek, Kirghiz, and others.
 The Russian-speaking population of Dallas has continued to grow in the sector of "American husbands-Russian wives".
 Russian DFW has its own newspaper, The Dallas Telegraph.

 In addition, Dallas and its suburbs are home to a large number of Asian Americans including those of Indian, Vietnamese, Chinese, Korean, Filipino, Japanese, and other heritage.
 Among large-sized cities in the United States, Plano, the northern suburb of Dallas, has the 6th largest Chinese American population as of 2016.
 The Plano-Richardson area in particular had an estimated 30,000 Iranian Americans in 2012.
 With so many immigrant groups, there are often multilingual signs in the linguistic landscape.
 According to U.S. Census Bureau data released in December 2013, 23 percent of Dallas County residents were foreign-born, while 16 percent of Tarrant County residents were foreign-born.
 The 2018 census estimates determined that the city of Dallas's foreign-born population consisted of 25.4% naturalized citizens and 74.6% non-citizens.

 Sexual orientation and gender identity

-Recognized for having one of the largest lesbian, gay, bisexual, and transgender (LGBT) populations in the nation, Dallas and the Metroplex are widely noted for being home to a vibrant and diverse LGBT community.
-Throughout the year there are many well-established LGBT events held in the area, most notably the annual Alan Ross Texas Freedom (Pride) Parade and Festival in June which draws approximately 50,000.
+Dallas and the Metroplex have one of the largest lesbian, gay, bisexual, and transgender (LGBT) populations in the country.
+Throughout the year there are LGBT events held in the area, including the annual Alan Ross Texas Freedom (Pride) Parade and Festival in June, which draws approximately 50,000 attendees.
 For decades, the Oak Lawn and Bishop Arts districts have been known as the epicenters of LGBT culture in Dallas.